PaddlePaddle/Anakin/README.md

 Welcome to the Anakin GitHub.

-Anakin is an cross-platform, high-performance inference engine, which is originally developed by Baidu engineers and is a large-scale application of industrial products.
+Anakin is a cross-platform, high-performance inference engine, which is originally developed by Baidu engineers and is a large-scale application of industrial products.

 Please refer to our [release announcement]() to track the latest feature of Anakin.